TinfFoil/AriEmozione/README.md

 # AriEmozione:  Identifying Emotions in Opera Verses

-Our main task was to identify  the  emotion  expressed  in  a  verse,  in the context of an aria.
+The main task of our project was to identify  the  emotion  expressed  in  a  verse,  in the context of an aria.

 ## Information on Subfolders